n1cfury/takinacissp/domain5.md

 ## Topics

-# Type 1 Authentication: Something you know
+## Type 1 Authentication: Something you know
 ### Passwords
-- Static passwords
+- Static passwords:
-- Dynamic Passowrds
+- Dynamic Passowrds:
-- One-time passwords
+- One-time passwords:
-- Passphrases
+- Passphrases:
 - Salts: A random value added to a password prior to hashing, which will encrypt differently.

 ### Password Attacks